JoshuaKGoldberg/Goldblog/content/blog/jest-babel-to-swc/index.md

 It's much more pronounced in the faster dev-time version, but even a 10% improvement in test time is a success if you ask me.

 One interesting note is that even with the significantly faster SWC transpiler, the standalone `jest` command still took more than 10 seconds for its remaining 60-70% time.
-We can probably deduce that much of that time is spent by Jest setting up and tearing down Node environments (which it does for each test file to keep tests isolated) and running tests.
+Much of that time is spent by Jest setting up and tearing down Node environments (which it does for each test file to keep tests isolated) and running tests.

 ### Dependencies Size